 She has participated in various biennials, including Dark Heart: 2014 Adelaide Biennial of Australian Art, Art Gallery of South Australia (2014); Revolutions: Forms that Turn, 16th Biennale of Sydney (2008).
 Think with the Senses, Feel with the Mind: Art in the Present Tense, Venice Biennale (2007), Chasm–NET, Busan Metropolitan Art Museum, Busan Biennale (2004) and New Orientation: The Vision of Art in a Paradoxical World, Instanbul Biennale (1995).

 Survey and solo museum exhibitions of her work include effort + rush, National Art School Gallery, Sydney (2015); Rosemary Laing: Flight, Frist Center for the Visual Arts, Nashville (2007); prostrate your horses: weather and then some, The University of Queensland Art Museum (2006); The Unquiet Landscapes of Rosemary Laing, Museum of Contemporary Art, Sydney (2005) which travelled to Kunsthallen Brandts Klaedefabrik, Denmark (2006); Rosemary Laing, Domus Artium 2002, Spain (2004); Rosemary Laing: a survey 1995–2002, Brisbane City Gallery (2003); and aero-zone, National Museum of Art, Osaka (1999).

-A monograph on Rosemary Laing written by Abigail Solomon-Godeau, has recently been published by Prestel, New York.
+A monograph on Rosemary Laing by Abigail Solomon-Godeau was published by Prestel, New York in 2012.